wdi-sf-march-2014/notes/IntroToJavascript/javascript_primitives.md

   * Reference Types
   * Undefined
   * False
+  * Arrays
-* Understand Javascript Object Literal
+* Javascript Object Literal
-* Understand Javascript Control Flow
+* Javascript Control Flow
   * Conditionals (if/else)
   * While loop
   * For loop
   * Switch case

 ##Objectives
+* Be able to use various JS data types
+* Be able to control flow operators in JS
+* Be able to manipulate JS object literals

 ## History of Javascript
 * Not to be confused with Java, but it is the baby child of Java syntax & Scheme principles